Maritime Affairs To Build More Docks For Handling Boats/ships At Ports - UrduPoint

 Maritime Affairs To Build More Docks For Handling Boats/ships At Ports

-Ministry of Maritime Affairs (MoMA) is planning to build more docks for handling boats or ships at Ports from where a ferry service would be started

-ISLAMABAD (UrduPoint / Pakistan Point News - 7th Jan, 2021 ) :Ministry of Maritime Affairs (MoMA) is planning to build more docks for handling boats or ships at Ports from where a ferry service would be started.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Jan, 2021 ) :Ministry of Maritime Affairs (MoMA) is planning to build more docks for handling boats or ships at Ports from where a ferry service would be started.

 The ministry is looking for working on a plan build regular ships, an official of Ministry of Maritime Affairs told APP that it was part of the blue economy initiative which would make Pakistan a Maritime nation.